-Indie App Marketing: 10 Strategies That Actually Work in 2025
+Indie App Marketing Strategies (2026): 10 Proven Plays That Actually Work

-As an indie developer, you're wearing all the hats—developer, designer, marketer, and support.
+As an indie developer, you're wearing all the hats — developer, designer, marketer, and support.
 Marketing feels overwhelming, especially with a limited budget.
-This guide shares 10 proven strategies that actually work for indie developers in 2025.
+This guide shares 10 proven strategies that still work for indie developers in 2026 (and how to execute them without burning out).

 The Indie Developer's Marketing Reality